pablodecm/paper-inferno/paper/paper.md

 When using classification-based summary statistics, the construction of a summary statistic does depend on the presence of nuisance parameters, so the same model is trained independently of the benchmark considered.
-In real-world inference scenarios, nuisance parameters have often to be accounted for and typically are constrained by prior information or auxiliary measurements.
 For the approach
 presented in this work, inference-aware neural optimisation, the effect of the nuisance parameters and their constraints can be taken into account during training.
 Hence, 5 different training procedures for \textsc{INFERNO} will be considered, one for each of the benchmarks, denoted by the corresponding benchmark number.

+The same basic network architecture is used both for cross-entropy (CE)
+$L_\textrm{CE}=\sum_i y_i \log \hat{y}_i$ and
-The same basic network architecture is used both for cross-entropy and inference-aware training: two hidden layers of 100 nodes followed by rectified linear unit (ReLU) [@Goodfellow-et-al-2016] activations.
-Because we are using the multi-class formulation of the cross-entropy loss $L_\textrm{CE}=\sum_i y_i \log \hat{y}_i$, the number of nodes on the output layer is two when classification proxies are used, matching the number of mixture classes in the problem considered.
-Instead, for inference-aware classification the number of output nodes can be arbitrary and will be denoted with $m$, corresponding to the dimensionality of the sample summary statistics.
+inference-aware training: two hidden layers of 100 nodes followed by rectified linear unit (ReLU) [@Goodfellow-et-al-2016] activations.
+The number of nodes on the output layer is two when classification proxies are used, while for inference-aware classification the number of output nodes corresponds to the dimensionality of the sample summary statistics.
 For the experiments shown in this work using the INFERNO technique, an output size of $m=10$ has been used.
 The final layer is followed by a softmax activation function and a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are close to the true values.
-Standard
-mini-batch stochastic gradient descent is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.

 ::: {#fig:subfigs_training .subfigures}
 ![inference-aware training loss